pworld/loggers/README.md

 The loggers package is a comprehensive logging solution for Go applications, providing easy-to-use functionalities for logging messages at different levels and integrating with various logging systems like Loki, Sentry, and Prometheus.

 ### Features:
-- Multiple log levels (Info, Debug, Trace, Error, Fatal)
+- Multiple log levels: Info, Debug, Warn, Error, and Fatal.
+- Versatile logging functions supporting both simple and detailed messages.
-- Integration with Loki for log aggregation
+- Integration with Loki for log aggregation.
-- Integration with Sentry for error tracking
+- Integration with Sentry for error tracking.
-- Prometheus integration for monitoring and metrics
+- Prometheus integration for monitoring and metrics.
+- Context and structured logging capabilities.
-- Easy setup and configuration through environment variables
+- Easy setup and configuration through environment variables.

 ## Getting Started:

 ## Installation:
-To use the loggers package in your Go project, you can install it by running the following command in your project's root directory.
-This requires that you have Go installed and your workspace is properly set up with Go modules.
-The loggers package should be hosted on GitHub or a similar platform for this method to work.
+Install the loggers package in your Go project using:
 ```bash
 go get github.com/pworld/loggers
 ```

 ## Configuration: